Met Police appetite for Account Freezing Orders undimmed by pandemic

-Ed also specialises in advising clients prior to, or at the earliest stages of, an investigation with a view to preventing further action.
-Ed has also acted for many clients at the other end of the criminal process: in challenges to police cautions, in appeals against conviction and sentence and in respect of applications to the Criminal Cases Review Commission (CCRC).
+At the other end of the criminal process, Ed is regularly instructed to advise on challenges to police cautions, appeals against conviction and sentence and in respect of applications to the Criminal Cases Review Commission (CCRC).

 ...is a master of his cases; thoughtful, pragmatic and very client focused

 A very good advocate who is very attentive to detail."

 Chambers and Partners 2019

 Quickly gains the trust of clients with his sympathetic yet practical and realistic manner."

 Chambers and Partners UK, 2018